Energy Institute: History of the Institute of Energy

 The Institution of Fuel Economy Engineers was founded in 1925, and the Institution of Fuel Technology in 1926.
 The two merged in 1927 as the Institute of Fuel (IoF).
 The first president after the merger was Alfred Mond.
 The IoF named the Melchett Award in his honour.
 In 1979 the organization became the Institute of Energy (IoE).

 Structure

 The EI is a registered charity, formed to promote the science of energy and fuels in all applications for the public benefit.
 It is governed by its council, which has a president and vice-presidents.
 Juliet Davenport, founder and former CEO of renewable energy supplier Good Energy, was appointed to a three-year term as president in July 2022.

 The EI has several categories of membership from student to fellow, and also has corporate members.
 Membership is required in order to go through the professional licensing procedures the organization supervises.

 Publications

-The official journal of EI is the Journal of the Energy Institute which is published by Elsevier.
+The official journal of EI is the Journal of the Energy Institute.
+The journal is published by Elsevier.

 EI also publishes two membership magazines, Energy World and Petroleum Review.

+Beyond its journals and magazines, the Energy Institute publishes a large portfolio of technical guidance documents, recommended practices, research reports, and IP Test Methods used throughout the energy industry.
+Developed through EI's technical committees and working groups in collaboration with operators, equipment manufacturers, regulators, academia, and other industry stakeholders, these publications provide practical guidance for the design, operation, inspection, maintenance, and safe management of energy facilities.
+They are widely used by operators, engineering contractors, consultants, equipment suppliers, laboratories, and regulatory bodies across sectors including oil and gas, refining, pipelines, fuels, hydrogen, process safety, aviation, and the energy transition.